nikoden-io/nikoden-io/README.md

 Give maximum to get maximum :rocket:

+You can find a summary of all the learning path and projects links [HERE](https://github.com/nicode-io/Becode-Learning)

+#### STEP - 3-months Internship - December 2020-March 2021

+To be continued ...

+---

 ### Timeline :
 [:calendar: Discover the great timeline of my adventure to become a developer.
 Want to write your company's name on it ?
 Let's meet !](https://timelines.gitkraken.com/timeline/2e12cc334eb0406b84bf7a6339e666c4?range=2020-05-26_2020-06-27)

-#### So feel strongly to give me any recommandation about my work, advice for future projects, and all comments you want.
+#### So feel strongly to give me any advices about my work, advice for future projects, and all comments you want.
 If you are looking to hire a strong hybrid and atypical profile in your team do not hesitate to contact me to check if we can share a project together !

 Thanks by advance for that :heart: